BullishNode/keystampr/README.md

 - Rust 1.70 or later
 - Docker and Docker Compose
 - A Nostr private key
-- Access to a CypherNode instance
+- A running CypherNode instance

 ## Setup